INIT-SGGW/HackArena-frontend/README.md

 # HackArena 2024 Frontend

+> [!NOTE]
+> This is a previous version of a HackArena website.
+You can check out the current version [here](https://github.com/INIT-SGGW/HackArena-website).

 This repo contains code for frontend of HackArena website.
 It is based on a [HackArena Frontend Library](https://github.com/INIT-SGGW/HackArena2024H2-Frontend-Library), which is used to create all frontend apps for HackArena.

 ## Backend